 Strategic group map of the industry

-When we see the strategic industrial map, it is visible that the company of the Sirius XM maintained an excellent place due to the highest geographical coverage as well as best quality of service at a significantly good amount. iHeart Communication maintained a below place over Sirius XM Company because of covering few geographical places as well as lags in both prices and quality of service.
+When we see the strategic industrial map, it is visible that the company of Sirius XM maintained an excellent place due to the highest geographical coverage as well as the best quality of service at a significantly good amount. iHeart Communication maintained a below place over Sirius XM Company because of covering few geographical places as well as lags in both prices and quality of service.

 Is Sirius well positioned on the map?
 Why or Why not?